Executive travel policy: what is it and what does it cover?

 - Do you use a platform for business travel?
 Share the name of the booking platform.

-- Do you use a travel agency?
+- Do you use a corporate travel agency?
 Provide the travel agent's details.

 - Online booking tools recommended